maiska/qubes-doc.rtd/user/templates/templates.rst

 In either case, issues with template removal may be raised.
 If an issue is raised, the template will remain installed and a list of concerns displayed.
 “Global property default_template” requires `switching <#switching>`__ the default_template property to another template.
 “Template for” can be resolved by `switching <#switching>`__ the dependent qubes’ template.
 Once the issues are addressed, attempt the removal again.

-If the template’s entry in the Qubes Menu is not removed with its uninstallation, consult the :ref:`troubleshooting page <user/troubleshooting/app-menu-shortcut-troubleshooting:fixing shortcuts>`.
+If the template’s entry in the Qubes Menu is not removed with its uninstallation, consult the :ref:`troubleshooting page <user/troubleshooting/app-menu-shortcut-troubleshooting:what if a removed application is still in the app menu?>`.

 Reinstalling
 ------------